validatorjs/validator.js/README.md

-isDate()                        //Uses Date.parse() - regex is probably a better choice isAfter(date)                   //Argument is optional and defaults to today isBefore(date)                  //Argument is optional and defaults to today in(options)                     //Accepts an array or string notIn(options) max(val) min(val)
+isDate()                        //Uses Date.parse() - regex is probably a better choice isAfter(date)                   //Argument is optional and defaults to today isBefore(date)                  //Argument is optional and defaults to today isIn(options)                   //Accepts an array or string notIn(options) max(val) min(val)